KCL-Planning/rosplan_demos/rosplan_waypoint_demo/README.md

 This package contains:

-- launch files for two different worlds in [Stage](http://wiki.ros.org/stage).
+- Launch files for two different worlds in [Stage](http://wiki.ros.org/stage).
 - PDDL files for the inspection mission.
 - Scripts to control the mission, including waypoint generation, sampling, task plannning, and exectuion.
 - A configuration and script for the ROSPlan sensing interface.

-#### Demo brief description
+### Demo Description

 The demo has been tested with ROS melodic.
-The demo is an inspection mission that illustrates **Task-Aware Waypoint Sampling**.
+The demo is an inspection mission that illustrates *Task-Aware Waypoint Sampling*.
 The demo should do the following:

 1. The simulation, rviz visualisation, and ROSPlan nodes are launched.
 2. A goal is posted to deliver an order, which requires making several inspections.
 3. A probabilistic roadmap is generated, **N** waypoints are sampled, and loaded into the ROSPlan knowledge base as PDDL objects.
 4. The planner is called to generate a plan.